Byzantine–Moorish wars: Sources

 The two sources for the Byzantine wars in North Africa of the 6th Century are Corippus and Procopius.
 Both are important primary sources.
 Procopius accompanied the Roman army during its campaigns and was directly in contact with Belisarius.
 Corippus was a Roman poet who witnessed the wars.
 Both give a relatively similar timeline of events in Africa.
-However, Corippus seems to have written a panegyric which wanted to praise the exploits of Jean Troglita and excuse for Byzantine policy in Africa.
-He thus minimizes Byzantine errors and assigns full responsibility for the Moorish war to Berber leaderAntalas, leading to bias.
+However, Corippus seems to have written a panegyric which wanted to praise the exploits of John Troglita and excuse for Byzantine policy in Africa.
+He thus minimizes Byzantine errors and assigns full responsibility for the Moorish war to Berber leader Antalas, but also recognize in fact the fault of Solomon in killing the brother of Antalas, cutting Annona subside which is a tribute for peace and therefore breaking all Foedus agreements including the non-aggression pact it allowed Antalas and the Berbers to seek revenge and also due to Sergius fault the Laguatans and many others tribes coming from Libya and even Iaudas of the Aures joined it for their own reasons even the Byzantine deserter Stotzas, this threatened the Byzantine sovereign stability in Africa and security of its inhabitants affiliated to the Byzantine authority and cities.

 Background

 Since the middle of the 5th century, the province of North Africa, were occupied by the Vandals.
 Nevertheless, a peace existed, since at least the Fall of the Western Roman Empire in 476, between the Eastern Roman Empire and the Vandals.
 However, The Emperor Justinian, had the great ambition to restore the Roman Empire in the West.
 North Africa was the first target before an invasion of Italy.

 General Belisarius's expedition quickly and without much resistance defeated the Vandals whom were severely weakened by wars with the native Berber population.
 In 533, the capital Carthage was captured, less than a year after the expedition began.
 Justinian wanted to restore Roman Africa to the state it had been before the Vandal conquest, so the old provinces were restored with the only difference being that they now depended on the prefecture of Africa rather than that of Italy.
 The border was again fixed on the old limes. i.e. those before the conquest and Justinian announced that he wanted to expel all the "barbarian" peoples, that is to say the various Berber kingdoms and tribes which had formed through wars with the Vandals, or after the collapse of the Vandalic kingdom.